True story: I tell people I’m a self-proclaimed dessert connoisseur. But something few people know about me is that I was also born in Germany.

 3. German Christmas Cookies

-Germans love baking at Christmas and usually start early and extend baking into the New Year, which is probably why there are so many different types of German Christmas cookies available.
+People from Germany love baking at Christmas and usually start early and extend their baking into the New Year.

 Some of my favourites include: